-A member of the Ethics Committee will gather information to understand the ethical issues you are facing.
-He or she will talk with you and your healthcare team.
-The Ethics Committee will organize a meeting with your child's doctors and nurses to discuss your concerns and questions.
-You are welcome and encouraged to attend this meeting, but if you do not feel comfortable, you are not required to do so.
-In the meeting, concerns and questions are shared.
-Ethics Committee members are dedicated to helping you and the healthcare team understand each other's concerns and identify options and possible solutions.
+A member of the Ethics Consultation Service will gather information to understand the ethical issues you are facing.
+To do this, he or she may talk with you and with members of your healthcare team.
+The ethics consultant may also attend a meeting with your child's doctors and nurses to discuss your concerns and questions.
+The ethics consultants are dedicated to helping you and the healthcare team understand each other's concerns and identify options and possible solutions.